Farida Majid

-Farida Majid (July 27, 1942 – September 28, 2021; ফরিদা মজিদ) was a Bangladeshi poet, translator, and academic.
+Farida Majid (27 July 1942 – 28 September 2021) was a Bangladeshi poet, translator, and academic.

 Part of the first generation of Bangladeshi writers producing English-language work, Majid was an influential member of the London literary scene in the 1970s, when she ran the independent Salamander press.
 She then spent two decades as a professor of language and culture in New York before returning to Bangladesh in her later years.

 Early life and education

 Farida Majid was born in 1942 in Kolkata, India.
 Her mother, Jochna, was the eldest daughter of the Bengali writer Golam Mostofa.
 Majid began writing at a young age, and her poet grandfather encouraged and guided her early work.
 She published her first poem at age 10 in a Bengali newspaper called The Age.

 After completing grade school, she first attended Eden Mohila College, a women's college at the University of Dhaka, where she studied chemistry.
 However, after a year she met and married the American architect Robert Boughey, with whom she moved to the United States.
 There, she studied English literature at New York University.
 After five years in the United States in which her marriage fell apart, she resettled in London in 1971, where she became deeply involved in the city's literary scene, regularly hosting salons in her Chelsea apartment throughout the 1970s.